 As restaurants and bars re-open, it’s easy to fall into increased social spending when you’re making double the income of your friend.
 You may notice more frequent social outings and finer dining.
 You might even start to act like Allen Iverson treating his posse when you’re out on these escapes.

 So, this might not be you but your spouse.
 Either way, it impacts the family bank account.
-Look around the house, is stuff accumulating all around you like a Tonal smart gym or a fancy electric-powered bicycle?
+Look around the house, is stuff accumulating all around you like expensive kids’ toys or workout machines, neither of which get used?
 If so, you and your family likely have fallen into a lifestyle creep trap.

 Frivolous vacation extras

-Been hitting the hotel room minibar when once upon of time you won’t even touch it?
+Have you been hitting the hotel room minibar when once upon a time you wouldn’t have even touched it?
 Are your vacations poorly planned with overly expensive accommodations and first-class plane tickets?
 These are also the common sins of lifestyle creepers.

 Lack of budgeting and savings

 Maybe you avoid checking your bank account balance because you feel you have no control over your spending habits.
 Creating a budget is crucial to automating your spending and keeping it in check.
-A budget keeps you accountable as well as helps you put a portion of your income towards saving and investing.
+A budget keeps you accountable as well as puts a portion of your income towards saving and investing.

 A lack of savings means you aren’t making progress towards financial independence and breaking away from work permanently.
-It could also put you in a financially stressful situation if and when unexpected emergency happens.
+It could also put you in a financially stressful situation if and when an unexpected emergency happens.
+Worst of all, you’ll be left unprepared during downturns or opportunities where extra savings could have helped.

 You get the point.
 A sudden increase in debt-to-income ratio when your income just doubled is a huge sign of lifestyle inflation.
 Ideally, your debt-to-income ratio should be 1 or less, ideally zero.
 An increasing debt-to-income ratio means your debt is growing faster than your income.
 That’s no bueno, my friend.

-Notice how most of the telltale signs of lifestyle creep are the result of spending on “things.”.
+Notice how most of the telltale signs of lifestyle creep are the result of spending on “things.”
 We’re a big believer in spending to save time, make memories, and help a worthy cause.
-After all, you should get a forever compounding return for spending your hard-earned money.
+After all, you should get a forever compounding return from spending your hard-earned money.
 You can’t get that from things.

 7 Tips on How to Avoid Lifestyle Creep